 Commit a workflow

-- After you run and debug the ODPS SQL node named insert_data, return to the configuration tab of the workflow.
+- After you run and debug the ODPS SQL node insert_data, return to the configuration tab of the workflow.

-- Click Submit.
+- Click Commit.
 After the workflow is committed, you can view the node status from the node list in the workflow.
 If the icon is displayed on the left of the node name, the node is committed.
 If the icon is not displayed, the node is not committed.

 What to do next